canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 An IPv6-only Kubernetes cluster operates exclusively using IPv6 addresses, without support for IPv4.
 This configuration is ideal for environments that are transitioning away from IPv4 or want to take full advantage of IPv6's expanded address space.
-In this document, we’ll guide you through setting up an IPv6-only cluster, including key configurations and necessary checks to ensure proper setup.
+This document, explains how to set up an IPv6-only cluster, including key configurations and necessary checks to ensure proper setup.